 Recognition of Your Expertise

 Correctional mental health professionals make a difference every day.
-Your knowledge of how to work in a jail or prison setting was likely gained through hard-earned professional education, on-the-job training and direction from more experienced colleagues.
-How can you get recognized for the special expertise you've gained?
-Consider becoming a Certified Correctional Health Professional - Mental Health (CCHP-MH) in 2014.
+Your specialized knowledge was likely gained through hard-earned professional education, on-the-job training and direction from more experienced colleagues.
+Get recognized for the special expertise you've gained by becoming a Certified Correctional Health Professional - Mental Health in 2015.

 - Elevating your basic CCHP certification with specialty certification in your field

 - Demonstrating a foundation of expertise in your specialty